 - shall request the IMS-AGW to reserve a host candidate for each media line were it decides to use ICE and provide its address information, ICE user name fragment and password;

+- shall request the IMS-AGW to provide the pacing value for connectivity checks;

 - shall configure the IMS-AGW to act as STUN server at the host candidate address, i.e. to answer STUN connectivity checks; and

+- shall include the "a=ice-options" attribute with the value "ice2" in the SDP offer it sends;

+- shall include the "a=ice-pacing" attribute with the pacing value provided by the IMS-AGW in the SDP offer it sends; and

-- shall include the host candidate provided by the IMS-AGW and related ICE user name fragment and password in the SDP offer it forwards.
+- shall include the host candidate provided by the IMS-AGW and related ICE user name fragment and password in the SDP offer it sends.

 If the IMS-ALG then receives an SDP answer with candidate information from the call leg where ICE is to be applied, the IMS-ALG: